 Requirements for graduate programs are listed in the catalog section of the individual department or school.

 Commitment to Civility

 The concepts of community and social justice are central to the mission and philosophy of the University of Southern Maine College of Science, Technology, and Health.
 Faculty, students, and staff are committed to promoting a healthy and just environment that supports transformative learning, academic integrity, open communication, and personal and professional growth among the diverse members of our academic community.
 We believe that these commitments are grounded in intellectual openness, in personal and professional accountability, and in the democratic values of inclusion and mutual respect that are guided by rational discourse and by a relational ethic of care.
-Our community includes peoples of diverse ethnic, racial, religious, cultural, political, and economic backgrounds as well as people who are disabled and people of different gender, sexual orientation, and age.
+Our community includes peoples of diverse ethnic, racial, religious, cultural, political, and economic backgrounds as well as people who are disabled and people of different genders, sexual orientations, and ages.
 Our goal is to increase the awareness of students, staff, and faculty to the importance of civility, its implications, and the behaviors that are acceptable and not acceptable in our learning community.
 Civility is the art of treating others, as well as ourselves, with respect, dignity, and care.
 Civility is apparent when we are sensitive to the impact that our communications, practices, and behaviors have on others, and when we acknowledge each person's self-worth and unique contributions to the community as a whole.

 Admission to a graduate program in the College of Science, Technology, and Health is initiated through the Office of Admissions.
 Candidates must meet admission requirements indicated in the Admissions section of the catalog and the individual departments and schools of the College.
 General academic policies will be found in the Academic Policies section of the catalog.
 Specific policies and requirements are indicated in the sections dealing with the individual departments and schools of the College.